TheOdinProject/curriculum/ruby_on_rails/forms_and_authentication/sessions_cookies_authentication.md

 ### Cookies

 Cookies are key-value data pairs that are stored in the user's browser until they reach their specified expiration date.
-They can be used for pretty much anything, most commonly to "bookmark" the user's place in a web page if she gets disconnected or to store s123imple site display preferences.
+They can be used for pretty much anything, most commonly to "bookmark" the user's place in a web page if she gets disconnected or to store simple site display preferences.
 You could also store shopping cart information or even passwords but that would be a bad idea -- you shouldn't store anything in regular browser cookies that needs to either be secure or persisted across browser sessions.
 It's too easy for users to clear their cache and/or steal/manipulate unsecured cookies.

 <span id="using-cookies">To work with cookies, Rails gives you access to a special hash called `cookies`, where each key-value pair is stored as a separate cookie on the user's browser.
 If you were to save `cookies[:hair-color] = "blonde"`, you'd be able to pull up your browser's developer tools and see a cookie on the user's browser that has a key of `hair-color` and a value of `blonde`.
 Delete it using `cookies.delete(:hair-color)`.</span>